Clapham Junction (film): Plot

 From a civil partnership ceremony to a heated dinner party, five stories are woven into London from school and work, to bars and clubs, during one hot summer's night.
 The film opens with the audio of a weather report highlighting a current heatwave (something referred to intermittently in later dialogue), while the main characters and storylines are briefly introduced; Danny (Jared Thomas) is shown walking down a deserted tunnel in school uniform, Robin (Rupert Graves) is heading into the Channel 4 studios, 14-year-old Theo (Luke Treadaway) takes books from his locker at school and Terry (Paul Nicholls) is at work, driving while listening to headphones.
 We then see Danny practising the violin before the first scene opens with Robin trying to sell a script he's just finished.
 The script is rejected because "the whole gay thing...has been done".
 This sets a general narrative for the whole film, questioning the idea that legal equality and general media acceptance makes being gay no longer an issue.

 This is interspersed with scenes from Will (Richard Lintern) and Gavin's (Stuart Bunce) civil partnership, as the two tie the knot and Alfie prepares to act as a waiter for the event.
 We are briefly introduced to Danny's mother, Dolly (Claire Perkins), who praises her son's prowess to her boss, and see Theo heading to the library, before returning to Terry who returns home to his nan.
-He is depicted as a doting grandson, but there are clear tensions between him and his mother, an apparent alcoholic.
+He is depicted as a doting grandson but clear tensions exist between him and his mother, an apparent alcoholic.
 Meanwhile, Danny is shown being subjected to homosexual taunts on his way home, and Theo is cruising 29-year-old Tim (Joseph Mawle) in the library, picking up Tim's pen which he has left behind.

 Back at the civil partnership, Will clearly takes a shine to the young waiter, Alfie (David Leon).
 It is soon clear that he has no intention of remaining faithful to Gavin and he makes a move on Alfie as they snort cocaine in the pantry.
 Will tries to have sex with him, but Alfie refuses, believing Will should remain faithful to Gavin.
 We then see Terry preparing to go out, and both he and Alfie end up at a gay night club in Vauxhall.
 They make eyes at each other and eventually start a conversation, only for this to be interrupted when a friend of Alfie's turns up and Terry disappears home with someone else.